Nonasymptotic bounds on the estimation error of MCMC algorithms: Introduction

-For lazy reversible Markov chains, nonasymptotic mean square error bounds have been obtained for \emph{bounded} target functions in \cite{rudolf2009explicit} in a setting where explicit bounds on conductance are available.
-These results have been applied to approximating integrals over balls in $\Rl^d$ under some regularity conditions for the stationary measure, see \cite{rudolf2009explicit} for details.
+For lazy reversible Markov chains, nonasymptotic mean square error bounds have been obtained for \textit{bounded} target functions in \cite {rudolf2009explicit} in a setting where explicit bounds on conductance are available.
+These results have been applied to approximating integrals over balls in $\mathbb{R}^d$ under some regularity conditions for the stationary measure, see \cite{rudolf2009explicit} for details.
 The Markov chains considered there are in fact uniformly ergodic, however in their setting the regeneration rate $\beta,$ can be verified for $P^h,$ $h > 1$ rather then for $P$ and turns out to be exponentially small in dimension.
-Hence conductance seems to be the natural approach to make the problem tractable in high dimensions.
+Hence, conductance seems to be the natural approach to make the problem tractable in high dimensions.

-Tail inequalities for \emph{bounded} functionals of Markov chains that are not uniformly ergodic were considered in \cite{clémençon2001moment}, \cite{Adamczak2008} and \cite{douc2008bounds} using regeneration techniques.
-These results apply e.g. to \emph{geometrically} or \emph{subgeometrically} ergodic Markov chains, however they also involve non-explicit constants or require tractability of moment conditions of random tours between regenerations.
+Tail inequalities for \textit{bounded} functionals of Markov chains that are not uniformly ergodic were considered in \cite {clemenccon2001moment,Adamczak2008} and \cite{douc2008bounds} using regeneration techniques.
+These results apply for example, to \textit{geometrically} or \textit{subgeometrically} ergodic Markov chains, however they also involve nonexplicit constants or require tractability of moment conditions of random tours between regenerations.
 Computing explicit bounds from these results may be possible with additional work, but we do not pursue it here.